isaipd20/LeetCode-Projects/Java/sum_multiples/README.md

 # 📜 Plan/Problems
 1. Create a loop where it goes from 1 to the given number n.
-2. Check if the number is divisible by 3, 5 or 7.
+2. Check if the number is divisible by 3, 5 or 7, only one of them.
 3. If it is divisible, then add that number to the result.
 4. return result.